graciellehigino/ms_range_interactions/manuscript.md

 species occurrence - actually accounts for ecological interactions.
 It is important to notice, however, that the quality and usefulness of this method is highly correlated with the amount and quality of data available about species' occurrences **and** interactions.
-In our case, one predator (*Canis aureus*) would be completely excluded of its original range probably because of a taxonomic mismatch between datasets, which is hard to solve based only on occurrence data.
-Hence, this method can be useful when the study group is well known, and the growing availability of data will certainly improve its applicability.

 With this paper we hope to add to the collective effort to decode the encrypted message that is the occurrence of a species in space and time.
-A promising venue that adds to our method is the prediction of networks and interactions in large scale [@Strydom2021RoaPre], for they can add valuable information about ecological interactions where they are missing.
+A promising avenue that adds to our method is the prediction of networks and interactions in large scale [@Strydom2021RoaPre], for they can add valuable information about ecological interactions where they are missing.
 Additionally, in order to achieve a robust modelling framework towards actual species distribution models we should invest in efforts to collect and combine open data on species occurrence and interactions, especially because we may have been losing ecological interactions